rd--/jssc3/help/essay/superscript.md

 ## Ugen Help

 The _Smalltalk SuperCollider_ help files for unit generators can be loaded into SuperScript.
+The help files contain example programs written in _C-Smalltalk_ notation.

 Selecting the name of a Ugen, for instance _SinOsc_ and typing _Control-Shift-H_ will load the help file.
 At present this replaces any existing text, so be careful!
 The [Simple Programming Language](./spl.html) editor has two panes to avoid this problem.

+The _⌂_ (_Home_) button at the top of the page reloads this file.

 ## Printing Synthesiser Programs